Terry Glenville

-Terence 'Terry' W Glenville (October 1943 – 8 February 2021), was a male former swimmer who competed for England.
+Terence William Glenville (17 December 1943 – 8 February 2021), was an international swimmer who competed for England.

-Swimming career
+Biography

-He represented England and won a silver medal in 440 yards medley relay, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia. he also participated in the 110 yards and 220 yards butterfly events.
+Glenville represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+He competed in the 110 and 220 yards butterfly and medley relay events, winning a silver medal.

 He was a member of the Hull Swimming Club.

-After Swimming career

-He was a well-respected teacher for many years at Hymers College (Junior School) in Hull, and also taught swimming at a variety of venues in the City.

-Personal life

-He was married to Pauline Glenville (nee Hunt - died 4 February 2017), had two children (Katy and James), and four Grandchildren (Daisy, Lucy, Jacob and Amelia).
+He was a well-respected teacher for many years at Hymers College (Junior School) in Hull, and also taught swimming at a variety of venues in the city.
+He was married to Pauline Glenville (née Hunt - died 4 February 2017), had two children (Katy and James), and four Grandchildren (Daisy, Lucy, Jacob and Amelia).